Appearance

 bash

 npm i @rozie-ui/pdf-react pdfjs-distUnlike MapLibre or Cropper, there is no separate engine-CSS import — PdfViewer ships PDF.js's selectable-text-layer CSS itself (through the :root { } engine-DOM escape hatch).
-The PDF.js worker is also auto-configured from a version-matched jsDelivr CDN, so the component works with zero config out of the box — override the workerSrc prop only for offline / CSP / bundled-worker setups (see Gotchas).
+The PDF.js worker is also auto-configured from the jsDelivr CDN copy matching your installed pdfjs-dist's own .version (read at runtime, not a hand-typed string), so the component works with zero config and the default can't drift from the engine version your app resolves.
+Override the workerSrc / standardFontDataUrl props for offline / a strict CSP / a bundled worker (see Gotchas).
 Anything the curated prop surface doesn't special-case (cMap URLs, HTTP headers, credentials, …) comes through the first-class :options passthrough — PDF.js's own getDocument DocumentInitParameters.
-The per-leaf READMEs and the Props table below are generated from the same IR parse of PdfViewer.rozie, so they cannot drift from the compiled output — the package's codegen.mjs asserts the structural columns of this page against ir.props on every run.

 Quick start